merely-useful/py-rse/index.md

 Hover over and click on the three buttons to the right of each commit.
 What information can you gather/explore from these buttons?
 How would you get that same information in the shell?

-### GitHub timestamps {#git-cmdline-ex-timestamp}

-1. Create a remote repository on GitHub.
-2. Push the contents of your local repository to the remote.
-3. Make changes to your local repository and push these changes as well.
-4. Go to the repo you just created on GitHub and check the timestamps of the files.

-How does GitHub record times, and why?

 ### Push versus commit {#git-cmdline-ex-push-commit}